valbarriere/valbarriere.github.io/content/minerias-en/1_intro/index.md

 ## The slides are available [here](DM_Intro_SL.pdf)!

-This class is pretty cool as you will discover the basics of the knowledge used to build Machine Learning, Deep Learning and Artifical Intelligence in general: Supervised Learning!
+In this class you will discover the basics of the knowledge used to build Machine Learning, Deep Learning and Artifical Intelligence in general: Supervised Learning!
 This is a simple setting where a **model will learn its own parameters using examples and associated labels**.
 We will revise all the important concepts of supervised learning, which are very useful for anybody who wants to become data scientist.

-Esta clase es bastante bacan ya que descubriran las bases del conocimiento utilizado para construir Machine Learning, Deep Learning e Inteligencia Artificial en general: Aprendizaje Supervisado!
-Se trata de un entorno sencillo en el que un **modelo aprenderá sus propios parámetros utilizando ejemplos y etiquetas asociadas**.
-Revisaremos todos los conceptos importantes del aprendizaje supervisado, que son muy útiles para cualquiera que quiera trabajar como data scientist.

 ## Generalidades